SpeedyWeather/SpeedyWeather.jl/docs/src/examples_2D.md

 ```

 We want to simulate polar jet streams in the shallow water model.
 We add a `JetStreamForcing`
-that adds momentum at 60˚N to inject kinetic energy into the model.
+that adds momentum at 60˚N and 60˚S an to inject kinetic energy into the model.
 This energy needs to be removed
 (the [diffusion](@ref diffusion) is likely not sufficient) through a drag, we have implemented
 a `QuadraticDrag` and use the default drag coefficient.
 Then visualize zonal wind after
 40 days with